uhppoted/uhppoted-httpd/README.md

    can (and should) be disabled by setting the _httpd.security.no-setup_ config value to `true` in _uhppoted.conf_ once an _admin_ user has been created.

+5. **SECURITY NOTICE** : versions _v0.8.8 and earlier have a bug in the authentication logic that allows a deleted user to log in unless the system has been restarted.
+This has been fixed in the _main_ branch and (as yet unreleased) version v0.8.9.

 ## Release Notes

 ### Current Release